sheki/parse-blog/content/note/econ_papers.md

 > of interpersonal collaboration actually has the greatest impact on employee
 > engagement.2 In this article, we’ll explore why collaboration has that effect
 > and which behaviors you can adopt and practice to nurture it.

+## Capital makes more money

+Rich people get richer thanks to the capital they already own.

+> Do wealthier households save a larger share of their incomes than poorer ones?
+> We use Norwegian administrative panel data on income and wealth to answer this
+> empirical question.
+The relation between saving rates and wealth crucially
+> depends on whether saving includes capital gains.
+Saving rates net of capital
+> gains ("net saving rates") are approximately constant across the wealth
+> distribution.
+However, saving rates including capital gains ("gross saving
+> rates") increase markedly with wealth.
+The proximate explanation is that
+> wealthier households own assets that experience persistent capital gains which
+> they hold onto instead of selling them off to consume ("saving by holding").
+> These joint patterns for net and gross saving rates challenge canonical models
+> of household wealth accumulation.
+They are instead consistent with theories in
+> which time-varying discount rates or portfolio adjustment frictions keep
+> households from realizing capital gains.
+Between 1995 and 2015 Norway's
+> aggregate wealth-to-income ratio rose from approximately 4 to 7.
+"Saving by
+> holding" accounts for up to 80 percent of this increase.